-Jury to restart deliberations in Menendez trial
+Jury restart deliberations in Menendez trial

 Newark, New Jersey (CNN)Jurors in New Jersey Democratic Sen. Bob Menendez's federal corruption trial are getting a chance at a fresh start.

-Their 16 hours of deliberations -- which spilled into rare public view last week -- are set to continue Monday with an alternate juror replacing one who was excused due to vacation plans.
+Their 16 hours of deliberations -- which spilled into rare public view last week -- continued from scratch Monday morning with an alternate juror replacing one who was excused due to vacation plans.

+"You are starting fresh," Judge William Walls told the jury.
+"Forget about what happened last week.
+This is the jury."

 Prosecutors accuse Menendez of engaging in a seven-year bribery scheme, accepting gifts from Dr. Salomon Melgen -- a Florida ophthalmologist -- in exchange for political favors.
 Both men deny all charges.